dataesr/teds/doc_network/teds.md

 - For **Adaptation**, 8,137 publications are correctly predicted, representing **84%** of the publications in this category.
 - For **Mitigation**, 8,768 publications are correctly predicted, representing **91%** of the publications in this category.

 However, for the **Adaptation** and **Mitigation** categories, the model shows a significant number of false positives.
 This suggests that the model tends to overestimate the number of publications categorized in these groups.
-This overestimation indicates that the model might label more publications as "Adaptation" or "Mitigation" than is strictly accurate, leading to a higher rate of false positives in these categories.
+This overestimation indicates that the model might label more publications as "Adaptation" or "Mitigation" than it should, leading to a higher rate of false positives in these categories.

 ## 3.3 The models on ScanR publications

 ### Figures

-`invistiguer les publis ipcc qui ont disparues: 70k => 52k` We focus on references with a DOI in scanR, as my analysis depends on these type of work, excluding other type such as theses, which follow a different structure.
-This ensure consistency in our resonnement.
+`investiguer les publis ipcc qui ont disparues: 70k => 52k` We filter the references that have a DOI in scanR, as my analysis depends only on these types of references, excluding other types that follow different structures.
+This ensure consistency in our approach.
 The proportion of publications addressing topics similar to those of the IPCC seems to be increasing in recent years.
 The graph "IPCC model on scanR publications by year" illustrates this trend, showing a growing number of "IPCC-like" publications in scanR over time.

 ![IPCC model on scanR publications by year](./images/teds_model_scanR1.png)